tammywebdev/OpenClassrooms/README.md

 [OpenClassrooms](https://openclassrooms.com) is Europe’s largest online education platform.
 It offers the [Frontend Developer path](https://openclassrooms.com/en/paths/61-front-end-developer) that has 9 projects and is equivalent to a Bachelor's-level diploma.

 This repository contains the projects that I completed and presented to professional assessors.

+# Projects

+The following projects are listed in the order of time: most recent projects are listed on top, least recent projects are listed further down the list.

+## To-do app

+This project is a single page application that can work offline (without internet connectivity) for managing a personal to-do list.

+The Todo list app implements the Model View Controller design pattern using vanilla javascript.

+In order to complete this project, I had to take over the app, fix critical bugs, add unit tests, write technical documentation and compare the app's performance against another competitor app.